-These ingredients are mixed, heated, and poured into moulds, coming out as solid bars with all sorts of shapes, scents, and colours.
+These ingredients are mixed, heated, and poured into molds, coming out as solid bars with all sorts of shapes, scents, and colors.
 These bars, usually between 80 and 100 grams in weight, are packaged in plastic or cardboard, and sold at surf shops and convenience stores for anything between two to ten dollars per bar.

 Surfers have used some sort of coating as a means to create traction for their feet since the beginning of the 20th century.
 At first, it was a layer of sand-infused varnish which, as you can imagine, was great for traction but also scraped and injured every body part that touched it.

 It was only in 1935 when Californian surfer Alfred Gallant rubbed liquid floor wax to his surfboard, that wax began to be seen as a potential traction alternative for the sandy varnish.

 Following his mother’s advice (thanks mom) Gallant later used paraffin wax on the deck of his surfboard.
 The result was so good that paraffin wax became the go-to traction method for virtually all surfers of the time.